eNMS-automation/eNMS/docs/automation/execution.rst

   - ``30 4 1 * 0,6``	at 4:30 on the 1st day of every month, plus on Sun and Sat
   - ``00,30 * * * *``   at 00 and 30 minutes past every hour
   - ``30 9 * * * *``    at 9:30 am every day

+Targets and payload
+*******************

+When creating a task, you can select a list of devices and pools.
+If these fields are left empty, the service will run on its own targets.
+Otherwise, the task targets (all selected devices, plus all devices of all selected pools) will override the service targets when the service runs.
+A task can also have a payload (dictionary) that will be passed to the service when it runs.

 Syslog-triggered automation
 ---------------------------